 Political intrigue, culture, and spiritual beliefs have as much influence as the natural cycle of the Earth on the marking of time.
 The French revolutionaries invented their own calendar in the 1700s to remove royalist and religious influence and mark the beginning of the Republican Age, although it was abandoned with the formation of a new empire shortly thereafter.
 Russia finally adopted the Gregorian calendar in 1918, following the Soviet Revolution.
 Orthodox churches still use the Julian calendar – which is now 13 days removed from the Gregorian calendar – while varied societies across the world continue to observe their own systems, if only for the sake of tradition.

 So, here’s wishing a Happy New Year to all – but keep in mind that a new stage in life can begin at any time you choose, and not just on Jan.
-1.We value your comments!
-Please weigh in on our comment section below.
+1.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com